Available in Classic and VPC

 - Click [Create domain].

-API Gateway integration
+Integrate with API Gateway

 Check OCR InvokeURL of the domain → Connect to the Endpoint of API Gateway → Connect externally